Greginkansas/-openhab-openhab1wiki/Modbus-Binding.md

 `valuetype=int32`:
 - registers (2 index) and ( 2 *index + 1) are interpreted as signed 32bit integer.
-- it assumed that the two registers follow the big endian byte order
+- it assumed that the first register contains the most significant 16 bits
 - it is assumed that each register is encoded in most significant bit first order

 `valuetype=uint32`: